eiberham/recache/README.md

 Restart fusion cache

-Alright this is a tiny tool i built out of necessity in order to help me speed things up in my job, what it does comes down to let me start or stop a docker container in case it's running or stopped with just a couple clicks.
+Alright this is a tiny tool i built out of necessity in order to help me speed things up in my job, what it does is basically it lets me restart a docker container with just a couple of clicks in the system tray.
-As i work with a framework built on top of react and it kind of has a docker container inside which among other things cache its api content i need a way to somewhat shut down this functionality during development so  as i'm a golang beginner i thought it would be a good challenge to see if i could do it.
+As i work with an engine called fusion based on JAMstack which leverages react library for rendering and it kind of has a docker container inside which among other things cache its api content i need a way to somewhat reset this functionality during development so as i'm a golang beginner i thought it would be a good challenge to see if i could do it.

 <table border="0" cellspacing="0" cellpadding="0" style="border-collapse: collapse; border: none;">